Beginner10617/TwoSnakes/README.md

 ## 🗂 Files

-- `answer.py`: Contains the function signature and problem description.
+- `answer.py`: Contains the function signature and problem description
-- `main.py`: (Optional) You can add visualization or test cases here.
+- `main.py`: (Optional) You can add custom test cases here, a default gameplay is already set

 ## 🚀 Contribute